Cloud4Wi-Create/geosdk/documentation/sdk/integration/android.md

 }
 ```

-### Handling blocking issues
+Once enabled, the SDK will not stop until you disable it by calling `GeoUniq.disable()`.

+## Requirements for tracking

-For the SDK to be able to accomplish its main task, that is tracking the device position, the following requirements must be met:
+For the SDK to be able to track the device position, the following requirements must be met:

 * The foreground location permission must be granted to the app
 * The background location permission must be granted to the app, if it meets the Google Play Store policies for background location
 * The location functionality must be enabled on the device
 * Google Play Services must be installed on the device (almost always met)

+You can handle these issues directly in your app or exploits the utilities provided by the SDK, as described in [Handling blocking issues](#handling-blocking-issues)

+## Optional operations

+### Handling blocking issues

 The SDK provides a simple way for checking all the requirements and optionally solve the related issues.
 Solving an issue generally implies showing an alert to the User.
 Depending on the specific requirement, a different alert will be shown.